Skip to content

 Without CAS: No Confidentiality and Integrity of Arguments and Environment Variables

-Note that neither the integrity nor the confidentiality of these arguments are protected.
-To protect these and to ensure that the program is indeed executed inside an enclave, we need to run the program in the context of CAS.**
+To protect the arguments and environment of a confidential application and to ensure that the program is indeed executed inside an enclave, we need to run the program in the context of CAS policy.**

 Secure Arguments and Environment Variables

-You can use a our public CAS instance at domain scone-cas.cf:
+You can use one of our public CAS instances at domain scone-cas.cf:

 export SCONE_CAS_ADDR=scone-cas.cf